 Get to Know Your Local Apiarist

 If you haven’t heard, honeybees and other bees are very important to human survival.
 You should also know that they have been having some major health problems lately—major and rather mysterious health problems.
+Likely these problems are caused by neonicotinoids in pesticides causing colonies to collapse.
 As an apiarist myself, the thought of a perfectly good swarm of bees moving in someplace where they aren’t wanted, where they are going to be killed, just breaks my heart.
 Buying a new queen and workers can be rather expensive, and raising and dividing hives can be somewhat tricky.
 If you have a honeybee problem, especially a hanging swarm, you should contact a local beekeeping club and see if anyone is interested.
 They will usually jump at the chance to take them off your hands.

 Getting Rid of Beehives

 Determining the race of bees will tell you how to get rid of the beehive.
 Let’s get this out of the way right now: if the hive is made out of a papery substance, it is not a beehive, it is a wasp nest.
 A wasp nest is a totally different thing; read the article about getting rid of a wasp nest for more information.
 Look at the bees, if you can.
 Are they big or small?
 What color are they?
 Social bees (the kind that would build a hive) are usually hairy.
 Honeybees are smaller than bumblebees and are also more of a rusty brown color with darker stripes, whereas a bumblebee is usually a variation of yellow and black.
 Carpenter bees look a lot like bumblebees, but they don’t have as much hair on their abdomens.